Skip to content

 Total10.6%5.3%5.3%

-The employee share of 5.3% is deducted directly from gross salary per AHVG Art.
-13. The employer matches it with an equal 5.3% contribution, remitting the full 10.6% to the cantonal Ausgleichskasse.
+The employer deducts the 5.3% employee share from gross salary per AHVG Art.
+13 and matches it with a 5.3% employer share, remitting 10.6% to the cantonal Ausgleichskasse.

-For self-employed persons, the rate structure is different.
-The AHV alone applies at a reduced self-employed rate, and the split between employer and employee shares does not exist.
-The combined self-employed rate and the sliding scale are governed by AHVG Art.
+Self-employed persons sit on a different structure.
+There is no employer share.
+The AHV applies at a reduced self-employed rate on a sliding scale governed by AHVG Art.
 8 and detailed in AHV Merkblatt 2.02.

 Salary Paid in Bitcoin

-When an employer pays a salary wholly or partly in Bitcoin, the Bitcoin component is Naturallohn (non-cash salary).
+When an employer pays salary wholly or partly in Bitcoin, the Bitcoin component is Naturallohn.
 AHVG Art.
-5 defines the AHV contribution basis as the maßgebende Lohn, which includes all forms of remuneration for employment.
-The denomination in Bitcoin does not remove the amount from the contribution basis.
+5 defines the contribution basis as the maßgebende Lohn, which covers every form of remuneration for employment.
+Denominating in Bitcoin does not remove the amount from that basis.

-The employer converts the Bitcoin amount to CHF at the market rate at the time of payment.
-In practice this means the rate at the moment of transfer, documented by a regulated Swiss exchange rate or the ESTV ICTax tool.
-The resulting CHF figure is treated as gross salary for payroll purposes.
+The employer converts the Bitcoin amount to CHF at the market rate at the moment of transfer, documented by a regulated Swiss exchange rate or the ESTV ICTax tool.
+That CHF figure is the gross salary for payroll.

-What this means operationally.
-The employer deducts 5.3% from the CHF-equivalent Bitcoin salary as the employee AHV/IV/EO share, contributes a matching 5.3% employer share, and remits both to the cantonal Ausgleichskasse by the regular payroll filing deadline.
-The payslip must show the CHF equivalent of the Bitcoin component, not just the BTC amount.
+Operationally.
+The employer deducts 5.3% as the employee AHV/IV/EO share, adds a matching 5.3% employer share, and remits both to the cantonal Ausgleichskasse on the regular payroll deadline.
+The payslip shows the CHF equivalent, not just the BTC amount.

-This is identical to the treatment of a cash salary.
 The Bitcoin denomination changes nothing about the AHV calculation.
+The result matches the cash-salary case exactly.

 Mining Income Classification

-Bitcoin mining creates AHV liability only if the activity is classified as commercial self-employment (gewerbsmässig).
-AHV Merkblatt 2.02 governs the self-employment contribution framework.
-The commercial vs. private distinction follows the same indicators the ESTV uses for income tax classification: regularity, scale, use of commercial infrastructure, intent to profit, and whether the activity occupies a significant share of the person's working time.
+Bitcoin mining creates AHV liability only when the activity counts as commercial self-employment (gewerbsmässig).
+AHV Merkblatt 2.02 governs the framework.
+The commercial test mirrors the ESTV income tax test: regularity, scale, commercial infrastructure, intent to profit, and share of working time.

-A home miner running two ASICs as a hobby is unlikely to meet the commercial threshold.
-A person running a multi-machine operation, declaring mining revenue as business income, and deducting electricity and hardware as business expenses has already implicitly accepted the commercial classification, including its AHV consequences.
+A home miner running two ASICs as a hobby will not meet the commercial threshold.
+Someone running a multi-machine operation, declaring mining revenue as business income, and deducting electricity and hardware as business expenses has already accepted the commercial classification, AHV consequences included.

-Where the line sits precisely for individual cases is fact-specific.
-The ESTV and the cantonal Ausgleichskasse do not always reach identical conclusions.
-If you are mining at a scale that generates meaningful revenue, the safer approach is to get written confirmation from your Ausgleichskasse before year-end rather than treating it as private income.
+Where the line falls for individual cases is fact-specific, and the ESTV and the cantonal Ausgleichskasse do not always reach the same answer.
+If you mine at a scale that produces meaningful revenue, get written confirmation from your Ausgleichskasse before year-end.
+Do not assume private treatment.

 For the income tax and wealth tax dimensions of mining, see Bitcoin Tax in Switzerland.